extremeshok/kiosk-monitor/README.md

 The installer also writes `/etc/kiosk-monitor/kiosk-monitor.conf.sample`; copy or diff against it when introducing new options.
 All management commands accept `--config /path/to/config.conf` if you need to operate on an alternate configuration file.
-By default the watchdog waits up to `GUI_SESSION_WAIT_TIMEOUT` seconds for the GUI user’s `loginctl` session to appear before launching, and it hashes `SCREEN_SAMPLE_BYTES` from each screenshot (`SCREEN_SAMPLE_MODE=sample`) when checking for stuck frames.
-Increase the bytes or switch to `SCREEN_SAMPLE_MODE=full` if you have high-resolution dashboards that continue to animate outside the sampled region.
+By default the watchdog waits up to `GUI_SESSION_WAIT_TIMEOUT` seconds for the GUI user’s `loginctl` session to appear before launching, and it hashes the top-left 50% of each screenshot (`SCREEN_SAMPLE_MODE=sample`) with SHA-256 when checking for stuck frames.
+Switch to `SCREEN_SAMPLE_MODE=full` to hash the entire frame, and adjust `SCREEN_SAMPLE_BYTES` only if you need to tune the legacy byte-sampling fallback.

 ## Runtime Behaviour
 - Logs are mirrored to stdout and `/dev/shm/kiosk.log` (override via `LOG`)